Building a New Home With Radon Reduction Features

 When building a new home, that's the best time to install your Radon mitigation.

-On this page: I'm Buying or Building a New Home.
+Buying or Building a New Home.

 The EPA answers the question, "How Can I Protect My Family?"

-a.
 Why Should I Buy a Radon-Resistant Home?
-Radon-resistant techniques work.
+Because Radon-resistant techniques work.
 When installed properly and completely, these simple and inexpensive passive techniques can help to reduce Radon levels.In addition, installing them at the time of construction makes it easier to reduce Radon levels further if the passive techniques don't reduce Radon levels to below 4 pCi/L. Radon-resistant techniques may also help to lower moisture levels and those of other soil gases.
 Radon-resistant techniques:

 Make Upgrading Easy: Even if built to be Radon-resistant, every new home should be tested for Radon as soon as possible after occupancy.
 If you have a test result of 4 pCi/L or more, a vent fan can easily be added to the passive system to make it an active system and further reduce Radon levels.